gunjandatta/sprest/README.md

 * method - The request method type.
 * endpoint - The api endpoint.
 * url - The server relative site/web url to execute the request against.

-#### Execute Request Flag
-The executeRequestFl parameter will default to the global $REST.ExecuteOnCreationFl value.

 ### PowerShell-Like Experience
 Since the library can be executed synchronously, the user can execute commands in the browser's console window and interact with the SharePoint site in a command-line interface.